-Energy Distribution businesses' commodities create greenhouse gases.
+Our businesses' commodities create greenhouse gases.
 The regulatory landscape related to greenhouse gases could change based on ongoing discussions in various political and environmental forums.

 Slight quantities of propane may be released during transfer operations.
-The storage and transfer of propane has limited impact on soil or groundwater given that a release of propane will disperse into the atmosphere rather than contaminating soil or water.
+The storage and transfer of propane has limited impact on soil or groundwater given that a release of propane will disperse, in most circumstances, into the atmosphere rather than contaminating soil or water.